shuvamoyadon/Statistics_And_ML-DL/stats/basic/chap1.md

      * Make decision using data points
      * Predict the future based on the data points

-2. Descriptive vs Inferential?
+2. Descriptive vs Inferential? \n
-   Descriptive: Descriptive statistics helps to describe a raw data using summary statistics, graphs, and tables.
+   Descriptive: Descriptive statistics helps to describe a raw data using summary statistics, graphs, and tables. \n
    Example: When we interest the average score of all students with the distribution test score.
-We can create graph to visualize the data.
+We can create graph to visualize the data.\n

    Three forms of descriptive statistics: \n
-             * Summary statistics - Helps to summarize the data
+             * Summary statistics - Helps to summarize the data \n
                        a.
 Measures of central tendency : It describe the center of a dataset.
 Ex: Mean and Median
 		       b.
 Measure of dispersion : It describes how the data are dispersed or spreaded.
 Ex: Range,Standard deviation,variance,interquartile range.